bmurrtech/0-100-days-cloud-engineer/README.md

   - network resources servers (DHCP, logging, etc.)
 - **Review L1**
   - A Linux *desktop* has programs designed around GUI interactive apps
-  - A Linux *server* has programs designed around bakground serviecs that share resources
+  - A Linux *server* has programs designed around background services that share resources
   - Deamons often end with the letter "d" in their name
-#### L2 Web Servers
+### L2 Web Servers
 ![alt_text](./images/kinsta-hosting-architecture.png)[^kinstawebserver]
 [^kinstawebserver]: Photo Credits go to [Kinsta.com](https://kinsta.com/blog/nginx-vs-apache/)
   - Web servers listen on port 80 and 443 for incoming requests and assign the request to a process to return the response from the following providers:
   - *Apache*: free, open-source, cross-platform web server software released under Apache Lic.
-2.0, 1995, compled modules extend core funct. w/server-side languages (i.e. PHP, Python, Pearl, Tcl, etc.)
+2.0, 1995, compiled modules extend core funct. w/server-side languages (i.e. PHP, Python, Pearl, Tcl, etc.)
-  - *NGINX*: free, open-source, cross-platform web server software released under FreeBSD licence in 2004; owned by F5 Networks; modular, event-driven architecture can provide predictable performance under high loads (build time); *most popular web server* today with 432M servers running as of April 2021
+  - *NGINX*: free, open-source, cross-platform web server software released under FreeBSD license in 2004; owned by F5 Networks; modular, event-driven architecture can provide predictable performance under high loads (build time); *most popular web server* today with 432M servers running as of April 2021
-  - *Lighttpd*: free, open-source, cross-platform web server software released under FreeBSD Licence in 2015; used in the past by several high-traffic websites (ex.
+  - *Lighttpd*: free, open-source, cross-platform web server software released under FreeBSD License in 2015; used in the past by several high-traffic websites (ex.
 YouTube); 33M servers running as of April 2021.
-- **Reveiew L2**
+- **Review L2**
-  - Web servers run in the backgorund and serve HTTP and HTTPS requests
+  - Web servers run in the background and serve HTTP and HTTPS requests
   - Apache is used by more sahred hosting providers
   - Nginx has taken much of the web server market because of performance
 - Additional web server reading [Nginx v Apache](https://kinsta.com/blog/nginx-vs-apache/)